 How to Iterate HashMap in Java Example

-Let’s understand the following ways to iterate HashMap in Java.
+Let’s understand all the important ways to iterate HashMap.

 Iterating HashMap using Iterator